 NomCom met on Sunday and Monday, 21-22 June, and on Wednesday and Thursday, 24-25 June, at the Plaza Hotel in Buenos Aires, and interviewed ten shortlisted candidates for the Board.
 Nine were physically present, one was interviewed on a Skype video/audio link.

 The duration of each interview was 45 minutes.
 It was preceded by 15 minutes of discussion among committee members, with deep divers taking the lead.
-After each interview, the committee members discussed their impressions of the candidate the for half an hour.
+After each interview, the committee members discussed their impressions of the candidate for half an hour.
 The OB expert who had made telephone interviews with them, participated in the discussion.

-The final selection meetings were held on Friday and Saturday, 26-27 June, in the Aguila Room at the Sheraton Hotel.
+The final selection meetings were held on Friday and Saturday, 26-27 June, in the Sheraton Hotel.
 Friday morning, Board candidates were discussed once more, and their pool gradually winnowed down by means of straw polls.
 In the afternoon, the same process took place regarding NomCom appointees (NCA) to the Councils of ccNSO and GNSO.
 On the latter, NomCom also determined, which one of the two NCA’s will go to the Contracted Parties House and which one to the Non-Contracted Parties House.
 Saturday morning, three NCA´s to ALAC were selected, one each from Africa, Latin America and Asia-Pacific.

-Noontime Saturday, in the first and only official vote of its regular 2015 cycle, the NomCom endorsed the full slate of selectees to the Board, to the Councils of ccNSO and GNSO, and to the ALAC.
+At noon on Saturday, in the first and only official vote of its regular 2015 cycle, the NomCom endorsed the full slate of selectees to the Board, to the Councils of ccNSO and GNSO, and to the ALAC.
 The vote was unanimous.

 In addition to the interview and selection meetings, the NomCom also met in Buenos Aires with the Board Governance Committee in the morning of Wednesday, June 24.
 Among other topics, the Bylaws provisions concerning regional diversity on the Board were discussed.
-Because one of NomCom’s members (Fatimata Seye Sylla, ALAC-AF) was unable come to Buenos Aires due to visa problems, the NomCom repeated the plea, already made by many of its predecessors, that ICANN should insist on expedited visa policies for all essential meeting participants – such as NomCom members – as a precondition for accepting a country as a host of an ICANN meeting.
+Because one NomCom member (Fatimata Seye Sylla, ALAC-AF) was unable come to Buenos Aires due to visa problems, the NomCom repeated the plea, already made by many of its predecessors, that ICANN should insist on expedited visa policies for all essential meeting participants – such as NomCom members – as a precondition for accepting a country as a host of an ICANN meeting.

 4) Next steps